| |

 to other religions if they had the opportunity to find out about

-in the hinterland where ideas were firmly controlled.
-Christians
+where ideas were firmly controlled.
+Christians who travelled

-who travelled beyond Europe were at risk from new ideas, and
+beyond Europe were at risk from new ideas, and the Church has

-the Church has long been embarrassed by the fact that many crusaders,
+long been embarrassed by the fact that many crusaders, fired

-fired by Christian zeal to kill God's Muslim enemies, had
+by Christian zeal to kill God's Muslim enemies, had ended their

 Unlike Islam, Judaism did not seek converts from other religions,